Sunshine 60 Observatory Tenbo Park

 Entry fees

-You can buy tickets at the counter on the day, but purchasing them online is best.
+You can buy tickets at the counter, but online purchases get a discount.
 Check the website for the latest information and pricing (link below).

 Opening hours